pfdubois/BridgeBidding/source/Lebensohl.rst

    six-card major game-force at the three level first.
 -  4♠! (rare) invites opener to pick a minor game.
 -  4N is invitational to 6N and of course promises a stopper.

+The sharp-eyed reader will have noticed that there is no way to invite in notrump (we gave it up for the Lebensohl 2N), and there is no way to invite in a suit of lower-rank than the overcall.
+The explanation for the suit bids is that when responder has a higher-ranked suit S he has three ways to bid it:

+* 2S -- to play
+* 2N relay then 3S -- invitational
+* 3S -- game-forcing

+But when the suit S is lower-ranked, the 2S bid does not exist, so the relay has to mean the "to play" bid and we just don't have an invitational bid.

 .. rubric::
    Examples